hashicorp/terraform-website/content/source/docs/extend/plugin-sdk.html.md

 #### Step 2: Replace import paths

-The simplest way to replace all import paths is to find all Go files using the standard Go tooling and JQ, and [sed](https://en.wikipedia.org/wiki/Sed) for replacing the paths:
+The simplest way to replace all import paths is to find all Go files using the standard Go tooling and jq, and [sed](https://en.wikipedia.org/wiki/Sed) for replacing the paths:

 ```sh